jetstack/cert-manager-nginx-plus-lab/README.md

 NGINX acts here as a reverse proxy server that forwards traffic to the internal services as well as handling TLS.
 This lab gives you the option between using the open-source version of NGINX or the NGINX Plus.

+**NOTE: The lab instructor will tell you which version to use.**

 You can install the open source version of the NGINX ingress controller use:
 ```console
 $ ./setup-nginx.sh
 ```

+NOTE: You can read more about installing Nginx Ingress OSS at: [NGINX OSS: Installation with Manifests](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/).

 For NGINX Plus you can use the following:
 First of all you need the `nginx-repo.crt` and `nginx-repo.key` files placed in the root of this repository.
 Once they are there you can run: